frederic-perez/AmE-dictionary/data/dictionary.md

 __tempering__ _adj_ _A tempering experience_
 __tempestuous__ _adj_ :three: /tem-PESS-chuh-wus/ Of, relating to, or resembling a tempest. _Syn_ turbulent, stormy _Because the player’s relationship with his manager had grown more tempestuous over the course of the season, the decision to trade him benefited everyone._
 __template__ _n_ :dart::two::mega: /ˈtɛmplɪt/ (templet)
+__temporizer__ _n_ /TEM-puh-ry-zuhr/ :astonished: One who delays, waiting for a favorable time, or to avoid making a decision.
 __Tempranillo__
 __tenable__ _adj_
 __tenacious__ _adj_